Blast Onepiece: 2020: five-year-old season

 Blast Onepiece began his fourth campaign in the Grade 2 American Jockey Club Cup over 2200 metres at Nakayama on 26 January.
 Starting the 2/1 favourite in a twelve-runner field he settled behind the leaders as Stiffelio set the pace before moving into contention on the final turn, overtaking Stay Foolish in the last 200 metres and winning by one and a quarter lengths.
 On 5 April, in his second attempt to win the Osaka Hai the horse started third choice in the betting but after moving into a promising position approaching the last turn he was unable to make any progress in the straight and came home seventh, beaten just over three lengths by the winner Lucky Lilac.
-In the 28 June Takarazuka Kinen at Hansin in June he ran poorly and finished sixteenth of the eighteen starters behind Chrono Genesis.
+In the 28 June Takarazuka Kinen at Hansin, he ran poorly and finished sixteenth of the eighteen starters behind Chrono Genesis.

-After the summer break Blast Onepiece returned to the track for the autumn edition of the Tenno Sho at Tokyo on 1 November and came home eleventh behind Almond Eye, beaten more than ten lengths by the winner.
-He ended his season by attempting to repeat his 2018 success in the Arima Kinen but after racing in second place until half way he began to struggle badly and was pulled up after reportedly suffering from atrial fibrillation.
+After the summer break, Blast Onepiece returned to the track for the autumn edition of the Tenno Sho at Tokyo on 1 November and came home eleventh behind Almond Eye, beaten more than ten lengths by the winner.
+He ended his season by attempting to repeat his 2018 success in the Arima Kinen but after racing in second place until halfway he began to struggle badly and was pulled up after reportedly suffering from atrial fibrillation.